xavidop/dialogflow-cx-cli/docs/docs/overview/install.md

 Note that the image will almost always have the last stable Go version.

-If you need more things, you are encouraged to keep your own image.
-You can always use cxcli's [own Dockerfile][dockerfile] as an example though and iterate from that.
+If you need other packages and dependencies, you are encouraged to keep your own image.
+You can always use cxcli's [own Dockerfile][dockerfile] as a starting point and iterate on that.

 [dockerfile]: https://github.com/xavidop/dialogflow-cx-cli/blob/master/Dockerfile
 [releases]: https://github.com/xavidop/dialogflow-cx-cli/releases